RedisLabs/redislabs-docs/content/kubernetes/deployment/openshift/openshift-operatorhub.md

 ]
 ---

-Redis Enterprise for Kubernetes can be deployed and administered entirely from the OpenShift command-line interface (CLI).
-For those who prefer a user interface (UI), OpenShift also provides the OperatorHub, a web console interface where you can install operators and create custom resources.
+You can deploy Redis Enterprise for Kubernetes from the Red Hat OpenShift CLI.
+You can also use a UI, [OperatorHub](https://docs.openshift.com/container-platform/4.11/operators/index.html) (Red Hat) to install operators and create custom resources.

-For details on the OperatorHub, see the [OpenShift documentation](https://docs.openshift.com/container-platform/4.11/operators/index.html).

 ## Install the Redis Enterprise operator

-1. Select **Operators**->**OperatorHub**.
+1. Select **Operators > OperatorHub**.

-1. Search for "Redis Enterprise" in the search dialog and select the **Redis Enterprise Operator provided by Redis** marked as **Certified**.
+2. Search for _Redis Enterprise_ in the search dialog and select the **Redis Enterprise Operator provided by Redis** marked as **Certified**.

   {{<note>}}
   Custom catalogs are not supported.
   {{</note>}}

-1. On the **Install Operator** page, specify the namespace for the operator.
+3. On the **Install Operator** page, specify the namespace for the operator.

     Only one namespace per operator is supported.

-1. Update the **channel** with the version you're installing.
+4. Update the **channel** with the version you're installing.

     For more information about specific versions, see the [release notes]({{<relref "/kubernetes/release-notes/">}}).

-1. Choose an approval strategy.
+5. Choose an approval strategy.

     We recommend **Manual** for production systems to ensure the operator is only upgraded by approval.

-1. Select **Install** and approve the install plan.
+6. Select **Install** and approve the install plan.

-You can monitor the subscription status in **Operators**->**Installed Operators**.
+   You can monitor the subscription status in **Operators > Installed Operators**.

 ## Install security context constraint

 The Redis Enterprise pods must run in OpenShift with privileges set in a [Security Context Constraint](https://docs.openshift.com/container-platform/4.4/authentication/managing-security-context-constraints.html#security-context-constraints-about_configuring-internal-oauth).
 This grants the pod various rights, such as the ability to change system limits or run as a particular user.

 {{<warning>}}
-You must install the security context constraint for the operator ([scc.yaml](https://github.com/RedisLabs/redis-enterprise-k8s-docs/blob/master/openshift/scc.yaml)) before it can create any clusters.
+ Before creating any clusters, install the security context constraint (SCC) for the operator in [scc.yaml](https://github.com/RedisLabs/redis-enterprise-k8s-docs/blob/master/openshift/scc.yaml).
 {{</warning>}}

 You only need to install the SCC once, but you must not delete it.